National Secular Society: Other campaigns

 The NSS has campaigned against the practice of some local authorities in granting parking concessions to churchgoers.
 In 2011, the NSS announced its intention to take forward a legal challenge against Woking Borough Council, which allowed those attending services in churches close to the town centre to claim a refund of their parking charges.
-The policy was retained following a review, but the council indicated the scheme could be extended to members of all religious communities or voluntary organisations on a case by case basis.
+The policy was retained following a review, but the council indicated the scheme could be extended to members of all religious communities or voluntary organisations on a case-by-case basis.
 Some councillors were critical of the challenge and the amount spent on defending the policy, with one councillor referring to the National Secular Society as 'bullying and intolerant.'

 In February 2019, the NSS released a 48-page report titled For the Public Benefit?
 The case of removing 'the advancement of religion' as a charitable purpose.
 It argues that the advancement of religion should not be 'regarded as an inherent public good', and charities should be required to 'demonstrate a tangible, secular public benefit under one of the other charitable purpose headings'.

+In 2023, the NSS reported over 40 Islamic charities to the Charity Commission for divisive or extremist rhetoric, and reiterated their call for a reform to charity law, writing: "Charities registered under 'the advancement of religion' are uniquely enabled to promote regressive and hateful messages in a way they could not under any other charitable purpose."
+One of these, Fountains of Knowledge, opened the mosque at which the suspect in the 2025 Manchester synagogue attack worshipped.
+The NSS responded that the incident "underlines the urgent need to reform charity law".